mantasu/dataconfigs/README.md

 ## About

-Dataconfigs provides a seamless integration between dataclasses as configs and any configurable classes that use these configs.
-The most powerful feature is that config attributes become part of configurable, i.e., no need for _explicit_ `.config` attribute (unless specified otherwise).
-This keep class definitions very siple yet decouples configurable parameters from class attributes.
-In terms of configs, it is a simplified hydra alternative, yet supporting more features.
+Dataconfigs seamlessly integrates dataclasses as configs with any configurable classes.
+Its standout feature is embedding config attributes directly into configurable classes, eliminating the need for an explicit `.config` attribute (unless specified).
+This keeps class definitions simple while decoupling configurable parameters from class attributes.
+It offers a simplified yet feature-rich alternative to Hydra for configs.

 ## Features